Languages of Sweden: Swedish Sign Language

 Swedish Sign Language (SSL) is an officially recognized language and is used by the Deaf community in Sweden.
 SSL was developed in the early 1800s, possibly with some influence from British Sign Language.
 It has influenced the development of sign languages in Finland, Portugal, and Eritrea (see Swedish Sign Language family).

+Unrecognized minority languages

+Dalecarlian

+The Dalecarlian language varieties of Dalarna County vary significantly, ranging from the variations in the northwest of the county similar to the neighboring East Norwegian Østerdalsmål dialect to variations more similar to Swedish. Övdalian (or Elfdalian) is the largest of the Dalecarlian varieties, with about 1,500 speakers in Älvdalen Municipality.
+Dalecarlian has evolved separately from Old Norse and shows similarities with both the West and East Scandinavian branches of North Germanic.